 - a.
-Work practice controls are followed to help decrease the potential for HCP exposure to bloodborne pathogens.
-Oversight and implementation of work practice controls are performed by the department manager who works in conjunction with the Medical Center's Infection Prevention staff and safety personnel. - b.
-Hand hygiene products (e.g., antimicrobial soap, waterless alcohol-based hand rub (ABHR)) are readily accessible to all HCP who have the potential for occupational exposure.
+Work practice controls are followed to help decrease the potential for staff exposure to bloodborne pathogens.
+Oversight and implementation of work practice controls are performed by the department manager who works in conjunction with the UNC Hospitals' Infection Prevention staff and safety personnel. - b.
+Hand hygiene products (e.g., antimicrobial soap, waterless alcohol-based hand rub (ABHR)) are readily accessible to all staff who have the potential for occupational exposure.

-- Refer to the Infection Prevention policy: Hand Hygiene and Use of Antiseptics for Skin Preparation. - c.
+- Refer to the Infection Prevention policy: Hand Hygiene. - c.
 Following any contact of body areas with blood or OPIM - i.
-HCP must wash their hands and any other exposed skin with an antimicrobial soap and water as soon as possible. - ii.
+Staff must wash their hands and any other exposed skin with an antimicrobial soap and water according to the Infection Prevention policy: Hand Hygiene. - ii.
 If the exposure to blood or body fluids involves the eyes or other mucous membranes, they must flush the exposed mucous membranes with water.
-Eyewash stations are located in multiple clinical areas of UNC Medical Center and the School of Dentistry.
-HCP should learn the location of the nearest eyewash station in their assigned work area.
-Additionally, UNC Medical Center Occupational Health Clinic has an approved eyewash station, located on first floor Memorial Hospital, Room 168.
-Refer to the Environmental Health and Safety policy: Emergency Eyewash and Shower Equipment. - iii.
-Shower facilities are available within the medical center for the HCP who encounters exposure to blood or OPIM.
-Showers are located in the Medical Center in the Emergency Department, Perioperative Services (Main hospital, Women's and Children's Hospital, Hillsborough Hospital (HBH), and on the ground floor adjacent to the Central Processing Department (CPD).
-Showers are also located in the Ambulatory Surgery Center and in the Family Medicine Center (Manning Drive).

-d.
-Disposal of Sharps
+Eyewash stations are located in multiple clinical areas of UNC Hospitals and the Adams School of Dentistry.
+Staff should learn the location of the nearest eyewash station in their assigned work area.
+Additionally, UNC Hospitals Occupational Health Clinic has an approved eyewash station, located on first floor Memorial Hospital, Room 168.
+Refer to the Environmental Health and Safety policy: Emergency Eyewash and Shower Equipment. - Shower facilities are available within UNC Hospitals for staff who encounter exposure to blood or OPIM.
+Showers are located in multiple areas within UNC Medical Center, Hillsborough Hospital (HBH), and in some outpatient areas, such as the Ambulatory Surgical Center and the Family Medicine Center (Manning Drive).
+All staff should identify the shower location nearest to their assigned work area. - d.
+Disposal of Sharps - i.

-- i.
 Plan safe handling and disposal of sharps before beginning any procedure using sharps (e.g., needles, scalpel blades, phlebotomy needles, etc.). - ii.
 Sharps disposal should occur as close to the point of use as possible by the person using the sharp. - iii.
-Do not pass sharp instruments from hand to hand unless the specific procedure requires continuous focus. - iv.
-Pass sharp instruments using either a neutral zone or in a suitable container to decrease the possibility of injury from sharp, contaminated objects. - v.
-Do not shear, bend, recap, or remove contaminated needles and other contaminated sharps unless it can be demonstrated that there is no feasible alternative or the action is required for a specific medical procedure.
+Do not pass sharp instruments from hand to hand unless the specific procedure requires continuous focus. - Pass sharp instruments using either a neutral zone or in a suitable container to decrease the possibility of injury from sharp, contaminated objects. - v.
+Do not shear, bend, recap, or remove contaminated needles and other contaminated sharps unless it can be demonstrated that there is no feasible alternative, or the action is required for a specific medical procedure.
 Recapping or needle removal is accomplished through a mechanical device or a one-handed technique.
-This can be accomplished by placing the cover (cap) on a flat surface and sliding the needle into it, using a hemostat to hold the cap or obtaining a commercial needle recapping device.
+This can be accomplished by placing the cover (cap) on a flat surface and sliding the needle into it, using a hemostat to hold the cap, or obtaining a commercial needle recapping device.
 Two-handed recapping of needles is prohibited.
 Contaminated phlebotomy needles and tube holders are not to be separated and are discarded as a unit.
 The tube holders are not to be reused.